AstraZeneca COVID-19 vaccine study paused after one illness

-Late-stage studies of AstraZeneca’s COVID-19 vaccine candidate are on temporary hold while the company investigates whether a patient suffered a serious side effect or if the illness had nothing to do with the shot.
+Late-stage studies of AstraZeneca’s COVID-19 vaccine candidate are on temporary hold while the company investigates whether a recipient’s “potentially unexplained” illness is a side effect of the shot.

 In a statement issued Tuesday evening, the company said its “standard review process triggered a pause to vaccination to allow review of safety data.”